-- Not all placements work on AMP.
-The Manual placement and placements within the content are supported on AMP, including Content, Before Content, After Content, Random Position and Content Middle
+- not all placements work on AMP.
+The Manual placement and placements within the content are supported on AMP, including Content, Before Content, After Content, Random Position, Content Middle, and the Post Lists placement.

 - cache-busting in Advanced Ads Pro is disabled on AMP pages

-- impression tracking only works with the methods track on load and track after page printed
+- impression tracking works with all tracking methods

 - when you use the reserve this space option for the ads, it cannot be centered with the Position option